Restart Scheme

 About Serco’s Restart Scheme Delivery

-Along with our partners we are delighted to have been selected by the Department for Work and Pensions (DWP) to deliver the Restart Scheme employability programme in 2 Contract Package Areas (CPA):
+Along with our partners we are delighted to continue to deliver the Restart Scheme employability programme in 2 Contract Package Areas (CPA):

 • CPA 1a - West Central (Black Country, Coventry, Greater Birmingham and Solihull, The Marches and Worcestershire)